-In January 2020 I started shopping for an electric car, and decided to buy a Chevy Bolt.
+In January 2020 I started shopping for an electric car, buying a Chevy Bolt at the end of March.
 This post is a summary of what I’ve learned about charging the Bolt, both at home and on the road.

 This is an evolving page about a rapidly evolving business.
-I’ll add more information as I learn it – especially after I actually buy the car.
+I’ll add more information as I learn it.

 Speeds of Charging